boredcar/VideoPlayer_for_HP50g/README.md

-#VideoPlayer_for_HP50g
+# VideoPlayer_for_HP50g
-a video player for hp50g calculator。
+a video player for hp50g calculator

 bin_image.py for convert the usual video to the binary video data